 👍 Video Room best practices

-💡 Keep in mind, Video Rooms may not work on a Safari browser.
+💡 Keep in mind, Video Rooms may not work on the Safari browser.

 ⚙️ Check video room settings